kitspace/awesome-electronics/README.md

 - [MikesElectricStuff](https://www.youtube.com/channel/UCcs0ZkP_as4PpHDhFcmCHyA) - Teardowns, large lighting projects, xrays and more.
 - [Ben Eater](https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU) - Series of videos on building an 8-bit computer on breadboards with excellent explanations of all the sub-circuits.

-## Learning

-### Technical Tutorials
-- ["skill" tag on learn.sparkfun.com](https://learn.sparkfun.com/tutorials/tags/skill) - A wide variety of technical tutorials on various EE related skills.
-- [Soldering is Easy](https://mightyohm.com/blog/2011/04/soldering-is-easy-comic-book/) - Comic book that goes over the basics of soldering that has been translated into quite a few languages.
-- [Uses of Different Soldering Iron Tips](http://www.instructables.com/id/Uses-of-Different-Soldering-Iron-Tips/) - Covers what all those different soldering iron tips are good for.

-### Theory and Courses
-- [All About Circuits](https://www.allaboutcircuits.com/textbook/) - Online textbook for learning theory with clear diagrams and explanations.
-- [Electrical Engineering - Khan Academy](https://www.khanacademy.org/science/electrical-engineering) - Online learning platform with lots of topics, including a full course on electrical engineering, circuits, semiconductors, signals, robots, and even reverse engineering electronic devices.

 ## Subscription Kit Services
 - [Boldport Club](https://www.boldport.club) - Electronic projects for the curious.
 As a member of the Boldport Club you’ll receive an electronics project once a month.
 - [AdaBox](https://www.adafruit.com/adabox/) - Curated Adafruit products, unique collectibles, and exclusive discounts.
 All delivered quarterly.

 ## Other Lists
 - [PwnKitteh/InsanelyCheapElectronics](https://github.com/PwnKitteh/InsanelyCheapElectronics) - A list of cheap electronics from china, that you can use in your projects